Buying real estate in Rio de Janeiro?

 How fast do well-priced apartments get rented in Rio de Janeiro?

-In early 2026, a well-priced apartment in a desirable Rio de Janeiro neighborhood typically rents within 2 to 4 weeks, while average units take around 4 to 8 weeks to find a tenant.
+A well-priced apartment in a desirable Rio de Janeiro neighborhood typically gets rented within 2 to 4 weeks, while overpriced or poorly located units can sit vacant for 8 weeks or more.

-The typical vacancy rate for apartments in Rio de Janeiro varies significantly by location, with Zona Sul neighborhoods like Leblon and Ipanema showing vacancy rates as low as 3% to 5%, while outer areas like parts of Barra da Tijuca or Zona Oeste can see vacancy rates closer to 10% to 12%.
+The typical vacancy rate for apartments in Rio de Janeiro is around 5% to 9% per year, with prime Zona Sul neighborhoods like Leblon and Ipanema sitting as low as 3% to 5% and outer areas like parts of Barra da Tijuca or Recreio climbing closer to 10% to 12%.

 And if you want to know what should be the right price, check our latest update on how much an apartment should cost in Rio de Janeiro.